Where to Go in May and June

 Need an excuse to pack your bags, hop on a plane and see somewhere new?
 Here are a few suggestions on where to go and what to look forward to over the next couple of months…

 Morocco: May is the perfect month to travel to Morocco.
 Catch some rays on the Mediterranean coast, check out the souks of Marrakesh or go surfing in Essaouira while the weather is just right.
-Get your festival fix at Fez Festival of World Sacred Music or head to El-Kelaâ M’Gouna, in the foothills of the Atlas Mountains – the nearby Vallée des Roses is carpeted in Persian roses every spring and hosts an annual Rose Festival each May.
+Head to El-Kelaâ M’Gouna, in the foothills of the Atlas Mountains – the nearby Vallée des Roses is carpeted in Persian roses every spring and hosts an annual Rose Festival each May.

 France: All eyes will be on the Côte d’Azur for the world-famous Cannes Film Festival.
-Spot Hollywood royalty from 11th – 22nd May or gear up for a frenzy of fast cars in Monaco for the Monaco Grand Prix (26th – 29th May).
+Spot Hollywood royalty or gear up for a frenzy of fast cars in Monaco for the Monaco Grand Prix.
 Pleasant temperatures also make this one of the best months to walk the Camino Francés.
 Tip: Fly into Biarritz and take a bus to Bayonne station.
 From here, there’s a direct train to the Saint-Jean-Pied-de-Port starting point.

 Greece: May is the ideal time to visit Greece – the beaches and ancient wonders are less crowded, accommodation prices are lower and the weather feels comfortably warm.
 Head to the capital and take a tour of the Acropolis or Temple of Apollo at Delphi.
 Get a taste of island life in Crete, laze on the long sandy beaches of the north coast or explore the Minoan palaces of Knossos and Phaistos and the old town charms of Chaniá.